vertica/spark-connector/README.md

 The connector supports versions of Spark between 3.0 and 3.1.1.

-If you use Spark 3.0.0, you will also need to use Hadoop version 2.7.0.
-For example, if you are using HDFS and your project uses SBT, you should add this line to your build.sbt: `libraryDependencies += "org.apache.hadoop" % "hadoop-hdfs" % "2.7.0"`

-If you use Spark 3.1.1, you will also need to use Hadoop version 3.3.0.
-For example, if you are using HDFS and your project uses SBT, you should add this line to your build.sbt: `libraryDependencies += "org.apache.hadoop" % "hadoop-hdfs" % "3.3.0"`

 The connector supports basic Spark types.
 Complex types are not currently supported (arrays, maps, structs).